microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-03.md

 ## Introduction

 When working with large language models, it is important to understand how to ground them with the right data.
 In addition, you will take a look at how to deal with token limits when you have a lot of data.
 Finally, you will experiment with embeddings.
-This challenge will teach you all the fundamental concepts before you see them in play in Challenge 4.
+This challenge will teach you all the fundamental concepts - Grounding, Chunking, Embedding - before you see them in play in Challenge 4.
+Below are brief introductions to the concepts you will learn.

+Grounding is a technique used when you want the model to return reliable answers to a given question.
+Chunking is the process of breaking down a large document.
+It helps limit the amount of information we pass into the model.
+An embedding is an information dense representation of the semantic meaning of a piece of text.

 ## Description